 Our appellate system therefore ought to adjust the majority rule in a way that accounts for the differences between risks of error in appellate courts' decisions.
 The system, however, universally fails to do this.
 By giving no epistemic credit to disagreements among appellate judges, it treats all appellate errors as the same.
+Appellate errors, however, are not always equal: some of them are costlier than others.
 Application of the majority rule is consequently bound to impose unnecessary social costs.